andywalton7/sdk-test/source/index.html.md

 # Creating and Manifesting a Consignment

-Taking a consignment from creation through to manifest is perhaps the most basic integration type offered by PRO.
+Creating new consignments, allocating them to a suitable carrier service, and then adding them to that service's manifest is perhaps PRO's most basic use case.
+This call flow is useful if you don't need to worry about presenting point-of-purchase delivery options to the customer, and you know that all your items will ship from the same physical location.

 There are four steps to the process:

 ![alt text](source/images/create-manifest-flow.png)